bbezjak/hang-the-wise-man/README.md

 # Testing application

 To run unit tests you can use command `npm run test`.
-There are 4 unit tests in total for testing haighscore calculation method.
+There are 4 unit tests in total for testing highscore calculation method.